Marak/HTML/README.md

  - Safari, Internet Explorer, Chrome, and Firefox are all specifically optimized for HTML
  - HTML is `< 4 bytes` in size!
  - It's not possible to write logic in HTML
- - I'm annoyed I had to build this.
+ - I'm pretty annoyed I had to build this.

-*Note: I have no idea how to successfully use [Weld](https://github.com/hij1nx/weld) or [Plates](https://github.com/flatiron/plates).*
+*Note: I have no fucking clue how to successfully use [Weld](https://github.com/hij1nx/weld) or [Plates](https://github.com/flatiron/plates).*

 ## Core Concepts